 Derivative of ex Proofs

-This function is very unique.
-It is the only function that is the exact same as it's derivative.
+This function is unusual because it is the exact same as its derivative.
 This means that for every x value, the slope at that point is equal to the y value

 Limit Definition Proof of ex